smford/simple-web-app-101/setup/README.md

 docker build -t my-golang-app .
 ```

-This will create a container called "my-golang-app" which you will then be able to run by:
+This will create a container called "my-golang-app".

 ## Start the container and get access to the tutorial code